hortonworks/cloudbreak/shared_cluster.md

   }
 }
 ```
+By default the master node comes with m4.xlarge instance type, change it to `m4.2xlarge`.
 If the LDAP is an AWS Directory Service then it must be in the same VPC as the cluster in order to access it.
 To create the cluster:
 ```
 hdc create-cluster --cli-input-json shared-cluster.json